-The NEASC Commission on Public Schools serves elementary, middle, K-8, K-12, middle/high, high schools, and vocational, technical, and career institutions in New England.
-The 30 members of the Commission represent each of the six New England states and includes:
+The NEASC Commission on Public Schools serves elementary, middle, K-8, K-12, middle/high, high schools, entire school districts, and vocational, technical, and career institutions in New England.
+The 35 members of the Commission represent each of the six New England states and include:

-- 20 school- or district-level administrators - 5 teachers or other educational professionals - 5 educational partners
+- 24 school- or district-level administrators - 6 teachers or other educational professionals - 5 educational partners

-The Commission meets three times per year to review Collaborative Conference Reports, Decennial Accreditation Reports, and progress reports presented on behalf of member schools and those institutions seeking Initial Accreditation.
+The Commission meets three times per year to review Collaborative Conference Reports, Decennial (or Initial) Accreditation Reports, and progress reports presented on behalf of member schools and those institutions seeking Initial Accreditation.